Zarathustra2/ResizingVec/README.md

 ```
 Since the element got inserted at the 5th index but prior to inserting no other elements existed the vector got filled with `None` values for the indicies 0-4.

-The time complexity of an insert operation is as an result depending on whether the vector has to resize or not.
+The time complexity of an insert operation is as a result depending on whether the vector has to resize or not.

 ## Use cases
 This can be used for data with unique integer ids and having to rely on fast read operations.